satisfactorymodding/smr-frontend/CONTRIBUTING.md

 When your changes are ready to be committed, we do a few things:

-  1. we run `pnpm lint` to validate your syntax
+  1. we run `bun run lint` to validate your syntax
-  1. we run `pnpx svelte-check` to validate all of your svelte
+  1. we run `bun run check` to validate all of your svelte
   1. we validate your commit adheres to our `commitlint` conventions

 ### In The Remote

 When you've opened up your Pull Request we do a few more things:

-  1. we build via `pnpm graphql-codegen:prod && pnpm build`
+  1. we build via `bun run graphql-codegen:prod && bun run build`
   1. we lint the code again (you can sneak stuff in, husky is imperfect in enforcement!)
   1. if that all passes we deploy to our GitHub page!